GoogleChrome/developer.chrome.com/site/en/docs/workbox-modules/workbox-window/index.md

 interact with your service worker.
 Here are some examples of ways you might use `Workbox` in your application:

-#### Register a service worker and notify the user the very first time that service worker is active:
+#### Register a service worker and notify the user the very first time that service worker is active

 Many web applications user service worker to precache assets so their app works offline on subsequent page loads.
 In some cases it could make sense to inform